Frederick Towne Mall: Renovation and decline

-The Montgomery Ward store closed in 2001 due to bankruptcy and was later replaced in 2004 by The Home Depot.
-The then vacant J.C.Penney was replaced with Boscov's in 2003.
-In 2005, Gentlemen's Choice, the last remaining original tenant, moved out.
+In December 1996, JCPenney announced to open in the Francis Scott Key Mall, partly moving operations there.
+The older store operated as a home store before closing by December 2002.
+On December 23, 1999, the mall was sold to investors based in New York for an estimated $27 million.
+The Montgomery Ward store closed in 2001 due to bankruptcy and was later replaced in the summer of 2004 by The Home Depot.
+The then vacant JCPenney was renovated and replaced with Boscov's in 2003.
+In 2005, Gentlemen's Choice Barber Shop, the last remaining original tenant, moved out.

 In 2006, proposals were made to redevelop the mall into a mixed use site.
 However, by 2009, economic issues caused by the Great Recession ended the possibility of mixed use redevelopment for the time.